AleksandrHovhannisyan/eleventy-plugin-code-demo/README.md

 # eleventy-plugin-code-demo

-> Add interactive code demos to an Eleventy site using Markdown code blocks.
+> Add interactive HTML/CSS/JS code demos to an Eleventy site using Markdown code blocks.

-This plugin was inspired by Maciej Mionskowski's idea in the following article: [Building HTML, CSS, and JS code preview using iframe's srcdoc attribute](https://mionskowski.pl/posts/iframe-code-preview/).
-In short, iframes allow us to define their markup using the `srcdoc` HTML attribute specifying all of the markup for the iframe as a string.
-This plugin allows you to define your code snippets in a familiar way—complete with syntax highlighting—and then compresses all of your code into one long `srcdoc` string that powers a lightweight iframe.
+This plugin adds a paired shortcode to your 11ty site that converts HTML, CSS, and JS Markdown code blocks into an interactive iframe.
+It was inspired by Maciej Mionskowski's idea in the following article: [Building HTML, CSS, and JS code preview using iframe's srcdoc attribute](https://mionskowski.pl/posts/iframe-code-preview/).
+In short, iframes don't need to have a `src`; you can also define their markup inline with the [`HTMLIFrameElement.srcdoc`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement/srcdoc) attribute.

 ## Getting Started